-Electronic screens in the Porters' Lodge, the Servery, the Bar and the Tutorial Office display College news and information to students.
+Electronic screens in the Porters' Lodge, the Servery and the Bar display College news and information to students.

 The College intranet and the Student Hub give access to a variety of resources and information about the College, such as arrangements for meetings with Tutors and Directors of Studies, the timeline and procedures for examination enrolment, and information about awards and prizes throughout the year.